solo-io/solo-cop/blogs/workspaces/README.md

 ## Federation

 Federation is one of the main features within Gloo Mesh.
-It is the mechanism in which makes applications discoverable and routable from other clusters.
+It is the mechanism which makes applications discoverable and routable from other clusters.
 In almost all cases it is recommended to enable federation if the applications within the workspace need multi-cluster availability.

 > When federation is enabled, Gloo Mesh creates Istio ServiceEntries in each cluster that are used for multi cluster routing.
 Example....
 > ```yaml